Skip to main content

 Academic

-A more in-depth analysis of the ADA’s application to wellness programs reveals a complex interplay between legal, ethical, and considerations.
+A more in-depth analysis of the ADA’s application to wellness programs reveals a complex interplay between legal, ethical, and public health considerations.
 The EEOC’s 2016 final rule on employer-sponsored wellness programs, which was later partially vacated by a federal court, attempted to harmonize the ADA’s voluntariness requirement with the incentive-based framework of the Affordable Care Act (ACA).

 The court’s decision to vacate the 30% incentive limit created a period of regulatory uncertainty, which continues to this day.
 This uncertainty has significant implications for employers, who must navigate a patchwork of legal requirements to design and implement compliant wellness programs.

-The central tension in the regulation of wellness programs is the conflict between the public health goal of promoting healthy behaviors and the civil rights goal of protecting from discrimination.
+The central tension in the regulation of wellness programs is the conflict between the public health goal of promoting healthy behaviors and the civil rights goal of protecting individuals with disabilities from discrimination.
 From a public health perspective, incentives can be a powerful tool to encourage participation in wellness programs and improve health outcomes.

 However, from a civil rights perspective, these same incentives can be coercive, particularly for individuals with disabilities who may face greater barriers to participation.
 The ADA’s focus on voluntariness is a recognition of this potential for coercion and an attempt to mitigate it.